...

 1. Major Supplier Of Raw Materials

-2. Impact On Energy Markets
+2. Influence On Global Energy Markets

-3. Contribution To Agricultural Trade
+3. Contribution To Global Agricultural Supply

-5. Strengthening Trade Partnerships
+5. Strong International Trade Partnerships

 6. Role In Global Supply Chains